How To Choose a K-Series Map Sensor

 Comparing All Of The K-Series MAP Sensor Options

-Now we've been through every option, it's time to put every single option side by side to see the best one for your application.
+Now that we've been through every option, it's time to put every single option side by side to see the best one for your application.

 I've also included the maximum boost pressure you can run with each sensor in the table below.
 However, it's probably worth going with a higher-rated MAP sensor than your maximum boost level to account for sea level and scope in the future.